 Sub Committees of the PCC

 Given its wide responsibilities (pastoral, evangelistic, social and ecumenical), the PCC on its own clearly cannot do everything that is needed in the parish.
 It therefore has a number of committees, each dealing with a particular aspect of parish life.
 Each committee has at least one PCC member on it and often has one or more co-opted non PCC members.
 These committees are formally responsible to the PCC, reporting back to it regularly and seeking its approval before making major changes or incurring significant costs.
 The PCC should also provide strategic direction to the committees so they are reasonably joined up and all pulling in the same direction.
-For further information see last year’s Annual Report.
-Click on the link here to see the sub committees of our PCC.
-Click on the link here to see the organisation chart for Pinner Parish Church.

 The Standing Committee